VWO Platform

 A quick bonus tip from Search and Conversion Expert, Angie Schottmuller:

-The above examples and case studies might be inspiring, but don’t get too carried away and implement their takeaways wisely on your site.
-Just because they worked for others, don’t mean you will have the same results.
+The above examples and case studies might be inspiring but don’t get too carried away and implement their takeaways wisely on your site.
+Just because they worked for others, doesn’t mean you will have the same results.
 Be it the placement of testimonials, type of testimonials, or anything else, run an A/B test to see how it works on your website.

 I need not mention this but as a gentle reminder, I must point out that you must use pictures, full names, and credentials of your customers with testimonials.